RensTillmann/super-forms/docs/special-validation.md

 # Special Validation

+The Special Validation option gives you the ability to quickly add a specific validation to any of your fields.
+This will decrease the risk of a user making mistakes or typos while filling out the form.

+Below you can find the available validation methods:

 ### Not Empty
 This is the most used validation method, it will simply check if the field was entered or not.<br />
 This allows you to make a field a so called **Required field***.

 ### Email address
-This validation methoc checks if the entered email address was a possible valid
+This validation method checks if the entered email address was a possible valid

 _The regex used for this validation is:_<br />
 `^([\w-\.]+@([\w-]+\.)+[\w-]{2,63})?$`